-A) The General Education (G.E.) courses listed on your major curriculum are there to help you plan your college general education courses accordingly.
+A) The general education (G.E.) courses listed on your major curriculum are there to help you plan your college general education courses accordingly.
+However, every college has different general education requirements.
 Please see a college advisor for more information regarding the number of required G.E. courses.

 Q) Can I switch from my current college to another college?

 A) Yes, but only after you have completed your college’s writing program and if you can demonstrate that switching to a different college will allow you to graduate in fewer academic quarters.
 In practice, the overwhelming majority of students are happy with their college assignment, even if it was not their first choice originally, and few students apply to switch.
 For more information, please contact your college.